janettelau/python-challenge/README.md

 - greatest_increase: The greatest increase in profits (date and amount) over the entire period
 - greatest_decrease: The greatest decrease in profits (date and amount) over the entire period

+The output file "budget_analysis.txt" is located in the "analysis" folder.

 ### PyPoll
 The CSV file in the "Resources" folder is a set of poll data with three columns, "Voter ID", "County", and "Candidate".